-Assortment Plan now supports multi-currency planning, following the same capability previously available in Merchandise Plan.
-The key difference is that in AP, currency is applied at the choice level — specifically, you can store unit cost, unit retail, unit ticket, and unit receipt cost in the dedicated currency for each cluster you're planning for.
+Assortment Plan supports multi-currency planning, following the same capability previously available in Merchandise Plan.
+Currency is applied at the choice level — you can store unit cost, unit retail, unit ticket, and unit receipt cost in the dedicated currency for each cluster you're planning for.

 Prerequisites